Zikoel/nerves_system_opzp2/test/README.md

 ## Provisioning

-The Raspberry Pi 3 uses `eth0` to connect to the report server and requires a wired ethernet connection.
+The Orange Pi Zero Plus 2 uses `wlan0` to connect to the report server and requires an available wifi network, the wifi SSID and password must be passed with `NERVES_FW_SSID_NAME` and `NERVES_FW_SSID_PASSWORD`.
 The device should establish a connection to the network and join the test farm.